EXPLAINER: Where do US opioid trials, settlements stand?

 As part of the exchange, Sackler family members would get protection from lawsuits over opioids.

 For the settlement to be finalized, a higher court must overturn a judge’s ruling that threw out an earlier version of the deal.
-A hearing on that is scheduled for April 29 before the U.S. 2nd Circuit Court of Appeals in New York.
+A hearing on that is scheduled for April 29 before the U.S. 2nd Circuit Court of Appeals.

-In the meantime, activists and some members of the U.S. Senate are asking the Justice Department to consider charges against family members.
+In the meantime, activists and some U.S. senators are asking the Justice Department to consider charges against family members.

 OTHER DRUGMAKERS